-As will be discussed further in Issue 9, staff is recommending a change in the billing frequency from quarterly to monthly.
+As will be discussed further in "Rate Structure", we find there shall be a change in the billing frequency from quarterly to monthly.
 The increase in billing frequency is expected to require an additional 40 hours of work per month related to the increased billing, payment processing, and collection work.
 As discussed above, the Utility's test year salaries and wages expense includes two corporate employees who perform billing related duties.
 The Utility anticipates that it will be necessary to hire additional office staff to help meet the increased work demand at an estimated cost of \$728 per month or \$8,736 per year to cover the incremental increase in wages and payroll costs.
-Staff reviewed the Utility's current billing process and resulting changes, and agrees that it would be appropriate to recognize the incremental increase in salaries and wages expense in this case.
-Based on the current work assignments and necessary changes to convert to monthly billing, staff believes it is reasonable to expect that additional assistance with these duties will be necessary.
-Therefore, staff increased this account by \$3,954 for water and \$3,858 for wastewater to reflect the pro forma allocation of the additional employee salaries and wages expense resulting from the increased billing frequency.
-Again, staff's recommended adjustment excludes the estimated payroll taxes, which will be addressed in the Taxes Other Than Income section later in this issue.
+We reviewed the Utility's current billing process and resulting changes, and agrees that it would be appropriate to recognize the incremental increase in salaries and wages expense in this case.
+Based on the current work assignments and necessary changes to convert to monthly billing, we find it is reasonable to expect that additional assistance with these duties will be necessary.
+Therefore, we increased this account by \$3,954 for water and \$3,858 for wastewater to reflect the pro forma allocation of the additional employee salaries and wages expense resulting from the increased billing frequency.
+Again, we find the adjustment excludes the estimated payroll taxes, which will be addressed in the Taxes Other Than Income section later in this issue.